 Unsubscribe option provided by Gmail

 This button is linked to an unsubscription link hidden in the message header, i.e. "List-Unsubscribe".
-Users clicking that link are automatically unsubscribed, regardless of the procedure within the message itself.
+Users clicking that link is automatically unsubscribed, regardless of the procedure within the message itself.
 Unsubscribed users will not receive any messages anymore, except when forced as subscribers again (forced import or manual change of a user status).
 For further information please see http://www.list-unsubscribe.com/

-Recipients with invalid email address (hard bounces)
+Recipients with invalid email addresses (hard bounces)